Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 1. Locale configuration:

-KIWI in order to set the locale relies on systemd-firstboot, which in turn writes the locale configuration file /etc/locale.conf.
+To set locale, KIWI NG relies on systemd-firstboot that writes the locale configuration file /etc/locale.conf.
 The values for the locale settings are taken from the description XML file in the <locale> element under <preferences>.

-KIWI assumes systemd adoption to handle these locale settings, in case the build distribution does not honor /etc/locale.conf this is likely to not produce any effect on the locale settings.
-As an example, in SLE12 distribution the locale configuration is already possible by using the systemd toolchain, however this approach overlaps with SUSE specific managers such as YaST.
-In that case using systemd-firstboot is only effective if locales in /etc/sysconfig/language are not set or if the file does not exist at all.
-In SLE12 /etc/sysconfig/language has precendence over /etc/locale.conf for compatibility reasons and management tools could still relay on sysconfig files for locale settings.
+Keep im mind that if the build distribution does not use /etc/locale.conf, the systemd-firstboot does not have any effect on the locale settings.
+For example, in the SLE12 distribution, systemd-firstboot is only effective when locales in /etc/sysconfig/language are not set, or when the file does not exist at all.
+For compatibility reasons, the file /etc/sysconfig/language in SLE12 has precedence over /etc/locale.conf, and management tools can still use sysconfig files for locale settings.

-In any case the configuration is still possible in KIWI by using any distribution specific way to configure the locale setting inside the config.sh script or by adding any additional configuration file as part of the overlay root-tree.
+In any case, it is possible to configure the locale setting inside the config.sh script in KIWI NG using in distribution-specific way, or by adding any additional configuration file as part of the overlay root-tree.

 2. Stateless systemd UUIDs:

 Machine ID files (/etc/machine-id, /var/lib/dbus/machine-id) may be created and set during the image package installation depending on the distribution.
-Those UUIDs are intended to be unique and set only once in each deployment.
+Those UUIDs must be unique and must be set only once in each deployment.

-If /etc/machine-id does not exist or contains the string uninitialized (systemd v249 and later), this triggers firstboot behaviour in systemd and services using ConditionFirstBoot=yes will run.
-Unless the file already contains a valid machine ID, systemd will generate one and write it into the file, creating it if necessary.
+If /etc/machine-id does not exist or contains the string uninitialized (systemd v249 and later), this triggers firstboot action in systemd, and the services are run with ConditionFirstBoot=yes.
+Unless the file already contains a valid machine ID, systemd generates a machine ID and write it into the file, creating it if necessary.
 See the machine-id man page for more details.

-Depending on whether firstboot behaviour should be triggered or not, /etc/machine-id can be created, removed or filled with uninitialized by config.sh.
+Depending on whether firstboot action should be triggered or not, /etc/machine-id can be created, removed, or set to uninitialized by config.sh.

-To prevent that images include a generated machine ID, KIWI will clear /etc/machine-id if it exists and does not contain the string uninitialized.
-This only applies to images based on a dracut initrd, it does not apply for container images.
+To prevent images from including a generated machine ID, KIWI NG clears /etc/machine-id if it exists and does not contain the string uninitialized.
+This only applies to images based on a dracut initrd.

 Note